Normally, SSH works like this:

 This generates two files:

-This private key will be used to sign all your user key.
+This private key will be used to sign all your user's key.
 Be sure to keep it in a safe and secure place.

 The generation part automatically generate the public part in ca_user_key.pub